Image Credit: paul_houle

 While the metal hook on your geared reel provides some power to your portable electric cross-fence, you should always use an alligator clamp (also called a lead connector) to create a good quality electrical connection between the portable electric fence and the 12.5 gauge permanent electric fence corridors.

 Use an insulated handle on the far end of your portable electric fence so the fence is only powered from one side (at the geared reel).
 This ensures that the portable fence loses power once you disconnect the alligator clamps and geared reel so you can roll up the polywire without getting shocked.
 In winter you may want to switch to a handle that does provide power to your portable electric fences so that you power your poly-wires from both ends to maintain a higher voltage on your temporary fences.
 Follow the link to learn more about electric fencing in the winter.

-The Electric Fences and Rotational Grazing chapter of Grass-fed Cattle provides a comprehensive overview of how to install and use your permanent and portable electric fences, as well as how to integrate your livestock water system into your electric fence installation.
+The Electric Fences and Rotational Grazing chapter of my book, Grass-fed Cattle: how to produce and market natural beef, provides a comprehensive overview of how to install and use your permanent and portable electric fences, as well as how to integrate your livestock water system into your electric fence installation.
 The summer grazing plan in the example pasture rotation and farm plan shows how portable electric fences are being used inside a smart electric fence grid to create a daily rotational grazing program.

 So, now it's time to look at how to integrate cattle water into your electric fence grid, which I'll do in Part V of this article series.

 From the Smart Electric Fence Grid series: